FactoryXCode/MfPack/MfPack/Samples/LoopBackCapture/LoopBackCapture_2/Readme.md

 If the processes whose audio will be captured does not have any audio rendering streams, then the capturing process receives silence.

-To use this sample, obtain the process ID for the process tree you wish to capture or exclude from capture.
+It also demonstrates how to get a processes by using the tlhelp32 API, to list a snapshot of running processes and be able to pick one.
-The application is provided with a dialog to select the running process from the process tree you want to pick and a button to get the current PID of your application.
+The application is provided with a dialog to select a running process from the process tree you want to pick and has a button to get the current PID of your application.

 Examples: